-You need to know how much you are going to spend if you want to have enough money to cover your expenses.
-Whether you are going to cover your expenses by passive income or by capital gains, you need to know when you are financially Independent.
+You need to know how much you will spend if you want to have enough money to cover your expenses.
+Whether you cover your expenses by passive income or capital gains, you need to know when you are financially Independent.

 If you want to be safe, you may want to increase a bit your estimated retirement expenses.
 It will depend on your risk aversion and your confidence in your estimation.
 A margin of safety will make your retirement safer.

 Now that you know how much you will spend in retirement, you can easily calculate your Financial Independence (FI) Number.